2001 Major League Baseball postseason: (1) Seattle Mariners vs. (3) Cleveland Indians

 This was the second postseason meeting between the Mariners and Indians.
 They had previously met in the ALCS in 1995, which the Indians won in six games before falling in the World Series.
-The Mariners narrowly defeated the Indians in five games to return to the ALCS for the third time in six years.
+The Mariners narrowly defeated the Indians in five games to return to the ALCS for the third time in seven years.

 Bartolo Colón pitched eight shutout innings in Game 1 as the Indians stunned the Mariners 5–0 on the road.
 In Game 2, Mike Cameron, Edgar Martínez, David Bell all homered for the Mariners as they won 5–1 to even the series headed to Cleveland.
 In Game 3, the Indians blew out the Mariners 17–2 to regain the series lead, handing the Mariners their worst playoff loss ever and were now one win away from completing a massive upset.
 However, their lead wouldn’t hold.
 Freddy García pitched seven solid innings in Game 4 as the Mariners won by four runs to send the series back to Seattle for a decisive fifth game.
 Jamie Moyer and Kazuhiro Sasaki kept the Indians offense at bay in Game 5 as the Mariners won 3–1 to hang on and advance.

 This was the most recent playoff win for Seattle until 2022, and their last LDS series win until 2025.